 - Practice ‘mindful’ eating

 Mindful eating really is just taking the time to stop and appreciate your food.
 By taking the time to prepare your food, look at it and smell it, you are more likely to start to feel hungry.
-Eating away from screens or other distractions and slowing down while you eat are also ways to support your digestive processes to work well.
+Eating away from screens or other distractions and slowing down while you eat are also ways to support your digestive processes.